-Could cannabis provide provide an answer?
+Could cannabis provide an answer?

 Biochemist Dennis Hill, who himself used cannabis to treat his prostate cancer, describes how compounds within the cannabis plant called cannabinoids ‘have the ability to suppress the inflammatory cytokine cascade by inhibiting glial cell production of the cytokines interferon or interleukin’ (both of which are proteins used in the immune system response).
 ‘Here we see the seeds of chronic inflammation dissolved by the modulation process of cannabinoids bringing homeostasis to systems out of balance’.

-Indeed it’s no surprise that plant cannabinoids can have an anti inflammatory effect when we consider how they work in the body.
+Indeed it’s no surprise that plant cannabinoids can have an anti-inflammatory effect when we consider how they work in the body.
 And it’s mostly down to the Endocannabinoid system, a vast network of cannabinoid receptors that interact with the body’s own natural cannabis-like chemicals anandamide and AG-2, to bring about homeostasis and balance.

 The CB1 receptors are mostly found in the central nervous system and therefore correspond to functions such as memory, mood, sleep, appetite and pain sensation.
 Whereas the CB2 receptors can be found in the periphery, modulating the immune system and includes the inflammatory response.

-As it happens, plant cannabinoids can work in a similar way to the body’s own endocannabinoids, with two in particular standing out as having particular therapeutic potential.
+As it happens, plant cannabinoids can work in a similar way to the body’s own endocannabinoids, with two, in particular, standing out as having particular therapeutic potential.

 THC, the compound in cannabis that gets you stoned, has been shown to be a powerful analgesic.
 But it is its non-psychoactive cousin Cannabidiol (CBD) that scientists believe could have particular benefit for inflammatory conditions due to its interaction with the CB2 receptors.
 This is because CBD stimulates the vanilloid pain receptors and inhibits the breakdown of the body’s own cannabinoid Anandamide by suppressing the Fatty Acid Amide Hydrolase (FAAH).
-All of which elicits an anti inflammatory effect.
+All of which elicits an anti-inflammatory effect.

 But there’s a further string to Cannabidiol’s bow.
 Remember how the body’s out of whack inflammatory response can be caused by excessive oxidative stress?
-Well it turns out that CBD is also a powerful antioxidant, something discovered by scientists as far back as 1998 and even recognised by the American federal government who hold a patent saying as much.
+Well, it turns out that CBD is also a powerful antioxidant, something discovered by scientists as far back as 1998 and even recognized by the American federal government who hold a patent saying as much.
 It should be pointed out that THC is also an antioxidant, but many people find its psychoactive effects difficult to manage, so CBD offers a more palatable, non-mind altering alternative.